carpentries-incubator/reproducible-publications-quarto/README.md

-# Introduction to Reproducible Publications with RStudio
+# Introduction to Reproducible Publications with RStudio (Quarto)

+This version is still in progress.
+We are updating the Rmarkdown content with Quarto.

 [![Create a Slack Account with us](https://img.shields.io/badge/Create_Slack_Account-The_Carpentries-071159.svg)](https://swc-slack-invite.herokuapp.com/)